Porto & Lisbon | VBT Bicycling Vacations Skip to Main Content

 Long Option:

-After your Welcome Orientation you may be ready for lunch at your hotel or in town.
-Later, you may choose to enjoy your hotel’s spa facilities (spa access cost of approximately €16 and treatments additional).
-The hotel is surrounded by easily accessible and signed walking paths.
+After your Welcome Orientation, you may wish to enjoy lunch at your hotel or in town.
+Later, take advantage of your hotel’s spa facilities (spa access is approximately €16; treatments are additional).
+The property is also surrounded by well-marked walking paths for those who prefer to explore on foot.

 Included Meals: Dinner